smiley22/S22.Scrypt/README.md

 ### Usage & Examples

 To use the library add the S22.Scrypt.dll assembly to your project references in Visual Studio.
+The Rfc7914DeriveBytes class inherits from [DeriveBytes](https://msdn.microsoft.com/en-us/library/system.security.cryptography.derivebytes(v=vs.110).aspx), so it can be used just like .NET's [Rfc2898DeriveBytes](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes(v=vs.110).aspx) class.
 Here's a simple example which instantiates a new instance of the Rfc7914DeriveBytes class and uses it to derive a sequence of bytes from a password.

 	using System;
 	using S22.Scrypt;